benjaminfoo/GoingMedievalModLauncher/readme.md

 <img src="docs/banner.png">

 # Going Medieval - Mod Launcher
-This project allows the loading of mods within Going Medieval.
+This project allows the development and loading of mods for Going Medieval, written in C#.

-The currently supported version is <= 0.5.28.6.
+The currently supported version is 0.5.28.6.

 ## Features
 The following features are supported by the Mod Launcher:
 - load C# based mods using a simple Plugin-API
-- acces all the APIs used in Going Medieval & Unity
+- access the native unity API / runtime
-- replace / patch methods within the Going Medieval API using Harmony
+- replace / patch methods by using [Harmony](https://harmony.pardeike.net/)
 - No manual editing / hacking of files - the games files don't get modified
 - Logging
  - ModLauncher / Plugin related logging within the 'mod_launcher.log' file